 Now it’s a fact that the cruciferous family of vegetables are rich in vitamins, soluble fiber and selenium, with potential anticancer properties, thanks to the presence of a recently discovered compound known as Indole-3 carbinol (studies reveal this may influence cancer incidence due to its ability to alter estrogen metabolism), BUT cruciferous vegetables such as kale are also goitrogens, meaning they can induce goiter formation in people with an iodine deficiency, because they contain an enzyme that interferes with the formation of thyroid hormones.

 I test every single patient’s iodine level and we are witnessing what I would describe as an epidemic in iodine deficiency, along with suboptimal thyroid function as a result.
 This is largely due to a poor dietary intake, especially as we are either eating refined salt that contains no iodine, or cutting salt from our diet in fear of clogging our arteries from eating too much sodium.
-You can read more about the health effects of salt here.

 By loading up on too much kale by adding it to as many meals as possible from salads,to green juice, kale chips and kale this and kale that, you may be over doing this superfood and impairing your thyroid function.
 A high intake of cruciferous vegetables can inhibit the incorporation of iodine into thyroid hormone, and also the transfer of iodine into milk by the mammary gland.